elihn5/Spotifeel/README.md

 ## ROADMAP

-Currently, this code is a work-in-progress.
-Further updates will add integration with Qualtrics, and make the redirect URI more flexible.
-A final version can be expected by July 25th.
+More features are still to be added!
+The next update will add a config.yml file, so that the code can be more easily modified.